IBM/alexa-skill-watson-assistant/README.md

 ## Included components

-* [Watson Assistant for Business](https://www.ibm.com/watson/developercloud/conversation.html): Create a chatbot with a program that conducts a conversation via auditory or textual methods.
+* [Watson Assistant](https://www.ibm.com/watson/developercloud/conversation.html): Create a chatbot with a program that conducts a conversation via auditory or textual methods.
 * [OpenWhisk](https://console.ng.bluemix.net/openwhisk): Execute code on demand in a highly scalable, serverless environment.
 * [Redis](https://redis.io/): An open-source, in-memory data structure store, used as a database, cache and message broker.